KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 | where name == "Zara Choudhury"
 ```

->3. 🤔Each employee at Scholomance Hidden Enclave - DC2 is assigned an IP address.
+>3. 🤔Each employee at DC2 is assigned an IP address.
 Which employee has the IP address: “192.168.2.191”?

 Here are some additional operators we like to use: